top of page

 • Sleep protection: Go to bed early, wake up early, and exercise.

-• Service + purpose: do one meaningful task (clean, errands, help someone, gym).
+• Service + purpose: Do one meaningful task (clean, run errands, help someone, or hit the gym).

-• Spiritual/mental reset: prayer, reading, journaling, gratitude list.
+• Spiritual/mental reset: Engage in prayer, reading, journaling, or creating a gratitude list.

-The goal: reduce chaos, increase support, rebuild stability.
+The goal: Reduce chaos, increase support, and rebuild stability.

 Reflection Questions